Daffodil Blooms ~ Ocean Park, Nahcotta, Oysterville, Surfside & Klipsan Beach!

 Leadbetter State Park and the Willapa National Wildlife Refuge

 If nature, peace, and solitude are your desires at the beach, then this is the place to go.
 It is possible to see over 100 varieties of birds here as well as black bear, deer, elk, and a host of smaller animals in the Refuge.
-The park does require the Washington State “Discover Pass” which is $10.00/day or $30.00/year for vehicle access.
-Jack’s Country store sells these passes.
+The park does require the Washington State “Discover Pass”.
+Visit the Discover Pass Page for up to date pricing.

 Nahcotta Tidelands Interpretive Site